Abstract

 - Kline, B. and E. Tamer (2023, September).

-- Kompa, B., D. R. Bellamy, T. Kolokotrones, J. Robins, and A. Beam (2022, October).
+- Kompa, B., D. R. Bellamy, T. Kolokotrones, J. M. Robins, and A. L. Beam (2022).
 Deep learning methods for proximal inference via maximum moment restriction.
-In Advances in Neural Information Processing Systems.
+In Proceedings of the 36th International Conference on Neural Information Processing Systems, NIPS ’22, Red Hook, NY, USA, pp. 11189–11201.
+Curran Associates Inc.

 - Kress, R. (1989).
 Linear Integral Equations, Volume 82 of Applied Mathematical Sciences.
 New York: Springer New York.